zenorocha/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/documents-and-media/uploading-and-managing/creating-folders.md

 # Creating Folders

-Users can use _Documents and Media Folders_ to organize their files.
-Only authenticated users with the required permissions can add a folder.
-See the [Documents and Media Permissions Reference](./documents-and-media-permissions-reference.md) for more information.
+Documents and Media Folders can be used to organize their files.
+Only authenticated users with the required permissions can manage a folder.
+See the [Documents and Media Permissions Reference](../publishing-and-sharing/managing-document-access/documents-and-media-permissions-reference.md) for more information.
 To learn more about DXP Roles and Permissions in general, see [Roles and Permissions](https://help.liferay.com/hc/articles/360017895212-Roles-and-Permissions).

 ## Adding a Folder